 Although no specific major is required for law school, political science is the most common major for students attending law school and is strongly recommended, as either a major or minor.
-The coordinating Pre-Law advisor at the university, Dr. Leach, is based in the political science department.
+The coordinating Pre-Law Advisor at the University, Dr. Carol Leach, is based in The Criminal Justice, Philosophy & Political Science Department.

 Admission to the program is contingent upon good academic standing and acceptance by the department.
 The department will not accept "D" transfer credit in the major and students must achieve a grade of "C" or better in all major courses at Chicago State University .
 Students must complete 120 semester hours of work: 6 hours in composition; 36 hours in general education (refer to liberal arts curriculum outline) consisting of 18 hours in humanities, 12 hours in natural sciences, 6 hours in mathematics; 42 hours in the major; 21 hours in cognate disciplines selected with the political science advisors' approval; 15 hours of general electives selected with the political science advisors' approval; and passing the examinations on the state and federal constitutions.

 Required Courses - Please see Chicago State University course catalog.

 Please see Chicago State University course catalog.